hcharles14/EpiCompare/Command_Line_EpiCompare/README.md

 clusterCutoff=0.4 #For a selected cluster, the median of feature densities of foreground samples in this cluster are no less than 0.4 (default).

-d. files: specify users' data folder, output folder to store all processed data, file name for identified regions.
+e. files: specify users' data folder, output folder to store all processed data, file name for identified regions.
 All these folders and files should be in Command_Line_EpiCompare folder.
 User's data file should have only three columns (chromosome, start, end) specifying the location of the feature.
 The coordinates can be merged or not.
 The name of each file is taken as the sample name.
 Only frequency cutoff and Fisher's exact test can be used to analyze users' data while k-means clustering method cannot be used.

 An example for users' data: